Health products procurement and supply chain management

-UNDP is also participating with other agencies to coordinating mechanisms such as the Interagency Supply Chain Group (ISG) and the Sustainable procurement in the Health Sector (SPHS) to coordinate the introduction of innovations and use of technologies in procurement and supply chain management.
+UNDP is also participating with other agencies in coordinating mechanisms such as the Interagency Supply Chain Group (ISG) and Sustainable Procurement in the Health Sector (SPHS) to coordinate the introduction of innovations and use of technologies in procurement and supply chain management.

 Value for Money

 UNDP has developed and continues to manage a procurement architecture designed to facilitate the timely supply of affordable quality assured pharmaceutical and other health products to meet the needs of national programmes using donor grants and domestic funds for health procurement supported by UNDP through a value for money service proposition.
 The UNDP health procurement architecture comprises several partnerships and sourcing agreements with other UN agencies, manufacturers and other commercial entities to provide the most cost-efficient procurement system for each health product category.